palantus/sitecore/README.md

 ### Permissions

-Any menu or item in the menu, can have roles (array) or public (boolean) defined, to control which items are available to a given user.
+Any menu, or item in the menu, can have `roles` (array), `permissions` (array) or `public` (boolean) defined, to control which items are available to a given user.

 ## Mods
 Take a look at the mod sample in mods folder.
 It is loaded by default, but can be disabled under System/Mods in the UI.
+For more advanced samples, check out `sitemod-files`, `sitemod-wiki`, `sitemod-lists` or `sitemod-passec` in my repositories.

 ### Client files (js, css etc.)
 It is important to note that the www folder in a mod is exposed on the root of the site, meaning that the mod can overrule ANY public file from core, if it needs to.
 That is a great power, but consider using namespacing (subfolders) for mod files, to avoid accidental name clashes.

+If you want to use the api/mods part of SiteCore, but not the UI, just replace index.html in a mod!

 ### Extending command palette (F1)
 Take a look at my mod sitemod-wiki or sitemod-files.
-Basically you need to plads a javascript file in www/commands/ which exports the commands.
+Basically you need to place a javascript file in `www/commands/` which exports the commands.

 ### Add custom authentication